nmcasorio/RET_project/docs/info.md

 512 kb in size, and the combined size of all images must be less than 1 MB.
 -->

-## How it works
+## How it works |

-Explain how your project works
+It uses three inputs to add together 0, 1, 2, or 3 bits and show the sum in binary code.

-## How to test
+## How to test |

-Explain how to use your project
+I'm not sure exactly, yet!

-## External hardware
+## External hardware |

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+Not sure yet, will update when I know!